Private Stochastic Optimization With Large Worst-Case Lipschitz Parameter: Introduction

 \section{Introduction}

 As the use of machine learning (ML) models in industry and society has grown dramatically in recent years, so too have concerns about the privacy of personal data that is used in training such models.
-It is well-documented that ML models may leak training data, e.g., via model inversion attacks and membership-inference attacks~\cite{inversionfred, shokri2017membership, korolova2018facebook, nasr2019comprehensive, carlini2021extracting}. \textit{Differential privacy} (DP)~\cite{dwork2006calibrating} ensures that data cannot be leaked, and a plethora of work has been devoted to differentially private machine learning and optimization~\cite{chaudhuri2008privacy, duchi13, bst14, ullman2015private, wang2017ermrevisited, bft19, fkt20, lr21fl, cheu2021shuffle, asiL1geo}.
+It is well-documented that ML models may leak training data, e.g., via model inversion attacks and membership-inference attacks~\cite{inversionfred, shokri2017membership, korolova2018facebook, nasr2019comprehensive, carlini2021extracting}. \textit{Differential privacy} (DP)~\cite{dwork2006calibrating} is a rigorous notion of data privacy, and a plethora of work has been devoted to differentially private machine learning and optimization~\cite{chaudhuri2008privacy, duchi13, bst14, ullman2015private, wang2017ermrevisited, bft19, fkt20, lr21fl, cheu2021shuffle, asiL1geo}.
 Of particular importance is the fundamental problem of DP \textit{stochastic (convex) optimization} (S(C)O): given $n$ i.i.d. samples $X = (x_1, \ldots, x_n) \in \XX^n$ from an unknown distribution $\mathcal{D}$, we aim to privately solve

 where $f: \WW \times \XX \to \mathbb{R}$ is the loss function and $\WW \subset \mathbb{R}^d$ is the parameter domain.
 Since finding the exact solution to \eqref{eq:SO} is not generally possible, we measure the quality of the obtained solution via \textit{excess risk} (a.k.a. excess population loss): The excess risk of a (randomized) algorithm $\Al$ for solving~\cref{eq:SO} is defined as $\expec F(\Al(X)) - \min_{w \in \WW} F(w)$, where the expectation is taken over both the random draw of the data $X$ and the algorithm~$\Al$.